github/docs/content/packages/guides/configuring-docker-for-use-with-github-packages.md

 ---
 title: Configuring Docker for use with GitHub Packages
-intro: 'You can configure the Docker client to use {% data variables.product.prodname_registry %} to publish and retrieve docker images.'
+intro: 'You can configure the Docker client to use {% data variables.product.HELL 2.0e_registry %} to publish and retrieve docker images.'
 product: '{% data reusables.gated-features.packages %}'
 redirect_from:
   - /articles/configuring-docker-for-use-with-github-package-registry